 Sheila Ruiz was appointed Deputy Director on 30 November 2017, having formerly been the Society's Head of Programmes, Partnerships and Operations and Events Programme Manager.
 Prior to joining the RAS, Sheila was the Communications and Programming Consultant for the Africa Centre and previously worked as a freelance events producer for various arts projects in London.
 Sheila holds an MA in African Studies from SOAS and a BA in History from UCL.
 She is of mixed Spanish/Equato-Guinean heritage and is bilingual in Spanish and English.
 With a passion for dance and music, Sheila has performed with a number of groups, including the London Lucumi Choir.
 She tweets at @SheilaRuiz

-Lizzie Orekoya is the Administrative Manager at the Royal African Society.
+Lizzie Orekoya is the Society's Administrative Manager.
 Having worked in various project coordination and administrative roles in the healthcare and property industries, she provides support to the Director as well as ensuring the smooth running of the office.
-With an active interest in the arts and culture, the RAS provides the opportunity for her to further develop her passion for Africa's past, present and future.
+With an active interest in the arts and culture, the RAS provides a perfect opportunity for her to further develop her passion for Africa's past, present and future.

 Caitlin Pearson is the Society's Fundraising Manager, working on Trusts & Foundations, Public Funding, Impact Partnerships and Individual Membership.
 She also works on Africa Writes festival.
 Her background is in higher education and scholarship - she previously worked in communications and events at the Centre for African Studies, based at SOAS, and at the Canon Collins Educational and Legal Assistance Trust.
 Caitlin holds a BA from the University of Birmingham and an MA from SOAS, both in African Studies.
 Her research interests include film and television, representation, class and disability.
 Caitlin is originally from South Africa.